Tool List for Apprentice Electricians

 Stanley FATMAX 16′ Tape Measure (33-716)

-There’s LOTS to say about tape measures, especially if you’re a Canadian electrician.
+There’s LOTS to say about tape measures if you’re a Canadian electrician because both imperial (inches) and metric (centimeters) is used!

 In reality, you can buy a cheap $5 tape measure, but I’ll explain why a Stanley FATMAX 16′ is the best tape measure for electricians.

-And should you buy a magnetic tape measure?
-Sometimes they are useful, but eventually they just get stuck on stuff..
-The FATMAX width allows you to reach most long distances, so I don’t think the magnet is needed.
+Should you buy a magnetic tape measure?
+They can be useful, but often get stuck on stuff.. because the FATMAX’s width allows for long distances, I don’t think the magnet is needed.

 • 33-716 (Inches) – This is what I suggest.